aeb/ngEHTforecast/html/_sources/docs/src/tutorials.rst.txt

    plt.savefig('tutorial_sep_joblib.png',dpi=300)

 We do so by defining a small function that, when given a flux for the secondary, sets the parameter list and returns the marginalized uncertaint on the RA offset.
-This is then passed to the :meth:`joblib.Parallel` using :meth:`joblib.delayed` as specified in the Joblib_ documentation.
+This function is then passed to :class:`joblib.parallel.Parallel` using :meth:`joblib.parallel.delayed` as specified in the Joblib_ documentation.

 The advantage of using Joblib_ is that the entirety of the modification due to parallelization is to define as a function the elements of the computation that we wish to parallelize and some minor syntax changes.
-This version of the binary separation may be found in the Python_ script ``tutorials/binary_separation_joblib.py``.
+This version of the binary separation may be found in the Python_ script **tutorials/binary_separation_joblib.py**.

 Alternatively, we can make use of the Python_ multiprocessing_ library.
 Again, the primary difference is that part we wish to parallelize is most conveniently